A data-driven approach for topology correction in low voltage distribution networks with PVs: Topology correction approach

 $v_{n,t}$ is the value of the $t$-th feature for the $n$-th user. $\mu_t$ is the mean of the $t$-th feature, and $\sigma_t$ is the standard deviation of the $t$-th feature.
 Given the normalized voltage dataset $V^*$ and set $K_s$ as 3, modified Algorithm \ref{A1} is adopted to identify the phase labels of each house.
 The output of each step is depicted in Fig. \ref{Fig.5}, and the obtained topology presents the clear connections between users and transformers feeders, and phases.

-\subsection{Time-based Data Selection}
+\subsection{Time-based data selection}

 Compared to traditional LVDNs, the voltage magnitude measurements in modern LVDNs may exhibit higher values due to the integration of PV systems.
-The injection of residual power from PV-equipped users can lead to a scenario where the user voltage exceeds the surrounding voltages.
 Within the same distribution network area, environmental factors such as light intensity, temperature, and humidity remain relatively uniform, leading to similar PV generation patterns among users.
-This effect is particularly pronounced during summer when high-power PV systems are connected.
+The voltage magnitudes from the same LVDN are depicted in Fig.~\ref{Fig10}.
+This effect is particularly pronounced during summer when high-power PV systems are connected (i.e., the voltage magnitude distribution in Fig.~\ref{Fig10}(b)).
 Consequently, users with identical PV capacities but connected to different phases may experience analogous voltage magnitude fluctuations.
 This phenomenon introduces challenges to the identification steps based on correlation analysis, as the voltage magnitude variations induced by PV generation may obscure the underlying phase-dependent characteristics.

-Although various signal processing techniques, such as SA and high-pass filters, can be employed to mitigate high-frequency or low-frequency noise induced by household PV, the determination of appropriate parameters—such as cutoff frequency—must be tailored to specific datasets.
+Although various signal processing techniques, such as SA and high-pass filters, can be employed to mitigate high-frequency or low-frequency noise induced by household PV, the determination of appropriate parameters must be tailored to specific datasets.
 This requirement presents practical challenges in implementing these methods effectively.
-Inspired by the power-band based strategies in\cite{10533846}, a time-based data selection strategy is introduced to enhance identification accuracy by screening summer data, especially for phase identification.
+Inspired by the power-band based strategies in~\cite{10533846}, a time-based data selection strategy is introduced to extract voltage measurements during periods when household loads dominate voltage variations, and PV generation remains lower than the local demand.
 The proposed time-based data selection strategy is easily deployed and fast.
 Two strategies for selecting relevant data are introduced:

 \begin{itemize} \item \textit{Fixed time threshold}.
 Data is selected from a predetermined time window, such as from 22:00 to 5:00, when PV generation is minimal.

 where $t_1$ and $t_2$ define the fixed time window within which the data are extracted. \item \textit{Dynamic time threshold}.
 Data is selected based on historical PV output values, ensuring that the chosen data corresponds to periods when PV generation is lower than the user load.